-- a) This Sectionrule appliesshall apply to motor vehicles with a GVWgross vehicle weight in excess of 8,000 pounds, except passenger cars. - b) Operation No person shall operate or cause or allow the operation of a motor vehicle subject to this Section rule at any time under any conditions of highway grade, load, acceleration or deceleration must not in such a manner as to exceed the following-limits at 40 CFR 202.20(a), incorporated by reference at 35 Ill.
+- a) This Section appliesrule shall apply to motor vehicles with a GVWgross vehicle weight in excess of 8,000 pounds, except passenger cars. - b) OperationNo person shall operate or cause or allow the operation of a motor vehicle subject to this Sectionrule at any time under any conditions of highway grade, load, acceleration or deceleration must notin such a manner as to exceed the following limits at 40 CFR 202.20(a), incorporated by reference at 35 Ill.
 Adm.
 Code 900.106.÷ - On highways with speed limits of 35 miles per hour or less, 86 dB(A), measured with fast meter response at 50 feet from the centerline of lane of travel, or an equivalent sound level limit measured in accordance with procedures established under 35 Ill.
 Adm.
-Code 900.103; - On highways with speed limits of more than 35 miles per hour, 90 dB(A), measured with fast meter response at 50 feet from the centerline of lane of travel, or an equivalent sound level limit measured in accordance with procedures established under 35 III.
+Code 900.103; - 2) On highways with speed limits of more than 35 miles per hour, 90 dB(A), measured with fast meter response at 50 feet from the centerline of lane of travel, or an equivalent sound level limit measured in accordance with procedures established under 35 Ill.
 Adm.
-Code 900.103. - c) No person shall operate or cause or allow the operation Operation of a motor vehicle subject to this Sectionrule, powered by an engine with engine speed governor, must not exceedwhich generates the standard for operation under stationary test at 40 CFR 202.21(a), incorporated by reference at 35 Ill.
+Code 900.103. - c) No person shall operate or cause or allow the operation Operation of a motor vehicle subject to this Sectionrule, powered by an engine with an engine speed governor, must not exceed the standard for operation under stationary test at 40 CFR 202.21(a), incorporated by reference at 35 III.
 Adm.
-Code 900.106.a sound level in excess of 88 dB(A) measured with fast meter response at 50 feet from the longitudinal centerline of the vehicle or an equivalent sound level limit measured in accordance with procedures established under 35 Ill.
+Code 900.106.which generates a sound level in excess of 88 dB(A) measured with fast meter response at 50 feet from the longitudinal centerline of the vehicle or an equivalent sound level limit measured in accordance with procedures established under 35 III.
 Adm.
-Code 900.103, when that engine is accelerated from idle with wide open throttle to governed speed with the vehicle stationary, transmission in neutral, and clutch engaged.
+Code 900.103, when that engine is accelerated from idle with wide open throttle to governed speed with the vehicle stationary, transmission in neutral, and elutch engaged.

-Section 902.122 Standards Applicable to Motorcycles and Motor Driven Cycles
+Section 902.122 Standards Applicable to Motorcycles and Motor Driven Cycles a) This rule shall apply to all motorcycles and motor driven cycles.